OscarRobertRodriguez/articlesModernDeveloper/_posts/2016-12-17-creating-a-style-guide.md

 <h1 style="color:#3CCAE6">How to make a style Guide</h1>

-The first ingredient to making a style guide is to use carrots-just kidding not carrots - but what we need is a ingredient list so let's do that.
+The first ingredient to making a style guide is to use carrots-just kidding not carrots -but what we need is a ingredient list so let's do that.

 <div style="border: 1px dashed green; padding: 20px;background-color:lightblue">